 Remember to include your account as a link – see the examples at the end of this article as reference.

-Personal details in resume for freshers
+Personal details in resumes for freshers

 As a fresher, you may have little work experience.
 Your aim, therefore, is to catch the recruiter's eye among a stack of similar resumes.
 Keep your personal information simple, not too flashy, but insightful.

-Personal details in experienced resumes
+Personal details in resumes for experienced job seekers

 For experienced workers, personal information in a resume may differ slightly from that of a fresher.